 Aldourie Castle, Loch Ness

 As you head up to Inverness-shire, you hit the next cluster of famous Scottish courses which our guests love to play.
-Here we have Aldourie Castle, a large Victorian castle, which can accommodate you in baronial splendour and where you will be assured of a very warm welcome.
+Here we have Aldourie Castle, a large Victorian castle, which can accommodate you in baronial splendor and where you will be assured of a very warm welcome.
 This is one of the finest castles in Scotland and has been fabulously restored with meticulous attention to detail ensuring that guests stay here in extreme comfort in one of the 13 delightfully decorated bedrooms.
 Aldourie Castle is within easy reach of the links courses of Nairn, Castle Stuart and Royal Dornoch which will give golfers plenty of variety and challenge.

 Again, for those non-golfing moments, Aldourie Castle and the 500 acre estate has much to offer.
 There is an abundance of outdoor pursuits available including the private marina on the shore of Loch Ness from where guests can take boat trips along the loch either to fish or merely just to enjoy the freedom and stunning views.
 There are various nearby battlefields to explore, such as Culloden Battlefield as well as several castles which offer an insight into Highland Scottish history.
 For those whisky lovers, there are plenty of whisky distilleries to visit and learn all about the complex processes involved in the production of Scottish whisky.